Juniper: Juniperus communis (L.)

-Quality Assured: Our certified organic juniper berries are responsibly sourced from Croatia.
+Quality Assured: Our certified organic juniper berries are responsibly sourced from Bulgaria.
 This herb is Certified Organic by Oregon Tilth and grown without the use of genetic engineering, artificial fertilizers, or pesticides.
 Our experts here at the Apothecary Shoppe personally evaluate every herb through taste, touch, and smell to assure that you are receiving the best botanicals suitable for use.

 Benefits: Juniper berries are best prepared as an infusion to preserve the precious volatile essential oil that is the primary active ingredient.
 An infusion can be blended with other herbs such as dandelion and milk thistle.
 Juniper berries are used to flavor meat, gin, and liqueurs.
 They were once used as a spice and substitute for pepper, and were roasted as a coffee substitute.
 Juniper berries can be crushed and added to stews or marinades.
 They are a pleasant addition to sauerkraut.
 Five or six berries are plenty for the average meal.
 Juniper berries also provide food for deer, squirrels, and seed-eating birds.
 They are edible for humans, and can provide survival food for hikers and hunters.
 Juniper berries blend well with herbs such as marshmallow root Althaea officinalis (L.), slippery elm Ulmus rubra (Muhl.), and gravel root Eupatorium purpureum (L.).